top of page

 ROGER HASFAL

-Jamaica who is a regular supplier to Cuba, recently complied with US President Donald Trump’s executive order threatening tariffs on countries that deliver fuel to the island.
+Jamaica recently complied with US President Donald Trump’s executive order threatening tariffs on countries that deliver fuel to the island according to Cuban digital newspaper Havana News.

-However, far from bringing relief, its arrival back at the port of Cuba's main industrial city Cienfuegos, confirmed the worst possible scenario: the vessel arrived empty.
-As confirmed to 14ymedio by expert Jorge Piñón — a researcher at the University of Texas at Austin — the Emilia had departed Santiago de Cuba with the intention of loading LPG in Jamaica, one of its regular suppliers.
+However, far from bringing relief, its arrival back at the port of Cuba's main industrial city, Cienfuegos, confirmed the worst possible scenario: the vessel arrived empty.
+As confirmed to 14ymedio by expert Jorge Piñón — a researcher at the University of Texas at Austin and reported by Havana News— the Emilia had departed Santiago de Cuba with the intention of loading LPG in Jamaica, one of its regular suppliers.

 The destination was the port of Kingston.
 But the plan was derailed by a lethal combination of timing and politics.
 The vessel reached Jamaican waters just hours before the new executive order by President Donald Trump took effect.